Iran leader refuses US help, citing virus conspiracy theory

 But while Iranian civilian officials in recent days have increasingly criticized those sanctions, 80-year-old Khamenei instead chose to traffic in the same conspiracy theory increasingly used by Chinese officials about the new virus to deflect blame for the pandemic.

-“Possibly your (offered) medicine is a way to spread the virus more,” Khamenei said.
-“Or if you send therapists and doctors, maybe he wants to see the effect of the poison, since it is said that part of the virus is built for Iran.”
+“You might send people as doctors and therapists, maybe they would want to come here and see the effect of the poison they have produced in person,” he said.

 There is no scientific proof offered anywhere in the world to support Khamenei’s comments.

-However, it comes after Chinese government spokesman Lijian Zhao tweeted earlier this month that it “might be US army who brought the epidemic to Wuhan.
+However, his comments come after Chinese government spokesman Lijian Zhao tweeted earlier this month that it “might be US army who brought the epidemic to Wuhan.
 Be transparent!
 Make public your data!
 US owe(s) us an explanation!”

 Lijian likewise offered no evidence to support his claim, which saw the U.S. State Department summon China’s ambassador to complain.